Henry Levin (director): Columbia

-Director
+Levin was then promoted to director along with several other "potentials" who began as dialogue directors: Fred Sears, William Castle, Mel Ferrer and Robert Gordon.
 His first film as director was Cry of the Werewolf (1944) with Nina Foch.
-He followed it with Sergeant Mike (1944) with Larry Parks, Dancing in Manhattan (1944), a documentary The Negro Sailor (1945) and I Love a Mystery (1945), based on the radio show.
+He followed it with Sergeant Mike (1944) with Larry Parks and Dancing in Manhattan (1944) with Ann Savage, who had worked with Levin as a dialogue director and paid tribute to his "quiet and unassuming manner" which "would soon quiet my nerves."

-Levin directed a swashbuckler The Fighting Guardsman (1945) and was called in to do some work on The Bandit of Sherwood Forest (1946), a Robin Hood movie that was hugely popular.
+Levin directed a documentary The Negro Sailor (1945) and the film I Love a Mystery (1945), based on the radio show.
+Levin directed a swashbuckler The Fighting Guardsman (1945) and was called in to do some work on The Bandit of Sherwood Forest (1946), a Robin Hood movie thas originally directed by George Sherman, and was hugely popular.

 He directed Night Editor (1946), another based on a radio show, and two sequels to I Love a Mystery, The Devil's Mask (1946) and The Unknown (1946).
 Levin did another swashbuckler, The Return of Monte Cristo (1946).

-Charles Vidor

 Levin's next credit was the drama The Guilt of Janet Ames (1947), replacing Charles Vidor during filming.

-By now he was one of Columbia's leading directors, making The Corpse Came C.O.D.
-(1948), The Gallant Blade (1948) with Larry Parks, The Mating of Millie (1948) with Glenn Ford, and The Man from Colorado (1949) with Ford and William Holden; on Colorado he replaced Vidor again during filming.
+By now Levin was one of Columbia's leading directors, making The Corpse Came C.O.D.
+(1948), a comedy; The Gallant Blade (1948), a swashbuckler with Larry Parks; The Mating of Millie (1948), a comedy with Glenn Ford; and The Man from Colorado (1949) a Western with Ford and William Holden.
+On Colorado he replaced Vidor again during filming.

-Levin helped direct Mr. Soft Touch (1949) with Ford, and had the biggest hit of his career with Jolson Sings Again (1949) starring Parks.
+Levin helped direct Mr. Soft Touch (1949) with Ford, replacing an ill Gordon Douglas.
+He had the biggest hit of his career with Jolson Sings Again (1949) starring Parks.
 He made a romantic comedy And Baby Makes Three (1949) then replaced Vidor another time on a musical with Joan Caulfield, The Petty Girl (1950).
+In January 1950 Variety reported that Levin was Columbia's most commercially successful director, his three films for the studio released over the prior year earning an aggregated $9.1 million in gross.

 Levin was reunited with Ford for Convicted (1950), and The Flying Missile (1950).
 He did some film noirs, Two of a Kind (1951) and The Family Secret (1951).